Saint Peter the Apostle Parish Church (Apalit): Architectural features

-The ceiling art paintings, also known as trompe l'oeil were done by a native of Apalit (Marcilino "Siling" Serrano), under the supervision of Caesare Alberoni, an Italian free-lance painter.
-One notable ceiling art paintings was located in the cupola of the Apalit Church, giving a rendition of the Apocalypse.
+The ceiling art paintings, also known as trompe l'oeil, were done by a native of Apalit, Marcilino "Siling" Serrano, under the supervision of Caesare Alberoni, an Italian free-lance painter.
+One notable set of ceiling art paintings is located in the interior of the cupola of the church, giving a rendition of the Apocalypse.

-There are 6 bells located at the Apalit Church, 5 of which came from Fundicion de Hilario Sunico Jaboneros.
+Bells

-Below were the list of the bells with corresponding inscriptions:
+There are six bells in Apalit Church, five of which came from Fundicion de Hilario Sunico Jaboneros.

-Present condition
+Below is the list of the bells at the church with their corresponding inscriptions:

-Marker from the National Historical Commission of the Philippines
+Historical marker

-The marker of Church of Apalit was installed in 1939 at Apalit, Pampanga.
-It was installed by Philippines Historical Committee (now National Historical Commission of the Philippines).
+The marker at the Church of Apalit was installed in 1939 by the Philippines Historical Committee (now the National Historical Commission of the Philippines).